 Who is Eligible to Apply?

-A) Any student in grades 9-12 by the March 31 deadline who are enrolled in a public, private or parochial high school or home study program in the United States, its territories and possessions; or dependents of U.S. military or civilian personnel in overseas schools.
+A) Students in grades 9-12 by the March 31 deadline who are enrolled in a public, private or parochial high school or home study program in the United States, its territories and possessions; or dependents of U.S. military or civilian personnel in overseas schools.

 What is the Scholarship Amount?

-The first-place winner from each state competes for national awards totaling $31,000.
+A) The first-place winner from each state competes for national awards totaling $31,500.

 What are the Scholarship Submission Requirements?